ivmai/libatomic_ops/README_win32.txt

-Most of the atomic_ops functionality is available under Win32 with the Microsoft tools, but the build process is more primitive than that on Linux/Unix platforms.
+Most of the atomic_ops functionality is available under Win32 with the Microsoft tools, but the build process is somewhat different from that on Linux/Unix platforms.

-To build:
-1) Go to the src directory in the distribution.
+To build and test the package:
-2) Make sure the Microsoft command-line tools (e.g. nmake) are available.
+1) Make sure the Microsoft command-line tools (e.g. nmake) are available.
-3) Run "nmake -f Makefile.msft check".
-This should build libatomic_ops_gpl.lib and run some tests.
+2) Go to the src directory in the distribution and run "nmake -f Makefile.msft check".
+This should build libatomic_ops.lib and libatomic_ops_gpl.lib, and execute some tests.

-4) To compile applications, you will need to retain or copy the following pieces from the resulting src directory contents:
+To compile applications, you will need to retain or copy the following pieces from the resulting src directory contents:
         "atomic_ops.h" - Header file defining low-level primitives.
 This includes files from the following folder.
         "atomic_ops" - Subdirectory containing implementation header files.
+                       The atomic_ops.h implementation is entirely in the header files in Win32.
+        "libatomic_ops.lib" - Library containing implementation of AO_pause()
+                              defined in atomic_ops.c (AO_pause is needed for for the almost lock-free stack implementation).
         "atomic_ops_stack.h" - Header file describing almost lock-free stack.
         "atomic_ops_malloc.h" - Header file describing almost lock-free malloc.
-        "libatomic_ops_gpl.lib" - Library containing implementation of the above two (plus AO_pause() defined in atomic_ops.c).
+        "libatomic_ops_gpl.lib" - Library containing implementation of the above two.
-                        The atomic_ops.h implementation is entirely in the header files in Win32.

-Note that the library is covered by the GNU General Public License, while the top 2 of these pieces allow use in proprietary code.
+Note that libatomic_ops_gpl.lib is covered by the GNU General Public License, while the top 3 of these pieces allow use in proprietary code.

 There are several macros a client could use to configure the build with the Microsoft tools (except for AO_CMPXCHG16B_AVAILABLE one, others should be